Our Verdict

 G2 (4.6/5) and Capterra (4.6/5) reflect the power user perspective — Shopify store operators who rely on Klaviyo's segmentation and revenue attribution rate it as the best tool in its class.
 Reddit's r/ecommerce and r/shopify communities frequently recommend Klaviyo as the default choice for stores doing meaningful revenue, with the caveat "if you can afford it."

-Trustpilot's 2.1/5 rating is the worst of any platform we reviewed, and the complaints are consistent: slow support response times, no phone support, billing disputes after the February 2025 profile-counting change, and a general sense that post-IPO Klaviyo prioritises enterprise accounts over SMBs.
+Trustpilot's 1.9/5 rating (348 reviews, 54% one-star) is the worst of any platform we reviewed, and the complaints are consistent: slow support response times, no phone support, billing disputes after the February 2025 profile-counting change, and a general sense that post-IPO Klaviyo prioritises enterprise accounts over SMBs.
 Multiple reviewers describe waiting days for support responses on critical issues.

 The broader pattern: Klaviyo users who are technically proficient, running established ecommerce businesses, and willing to pay the premium generate strong ROI and remain loyal.
 Everyone else — beginners, non-ecommerce users, budget-conscious operators — finds the experience frustrating and overpriced.
 There is no middle ground in how people feel about this tool.